projectceladon/celadon-documentation/source/stable-release_iot/android-12.rst

 Android 12 Stable Releases (IoT) is an Internet of Things (IoT) overlay on top of |C|.
-The Stable Releases (IoT) release provides users with an extensive set of features on Alder Lake (ADL) platforms with a single Baseline/Image of Andoird 12
+The Stable Releases (IoT) release provides users with an extensive set of features on Alder Lake (ADL) platforms with a single Baseline/Image of Android 12

 .. toctree::
    :maxdepth: 2